British sitcom: Jeremy Lloyd

-Jeremy Lloyd, OBE (1930–2014) co-wrote Are You Being Served? and 'Allo 'Allo!; his sitcoms have been called "the essence of Britishness".
+Jeremy Lloyd (1930–2014) co-wrote Are You Being Served? and 'Allo 'Allo!; his sitcoms have been called "the essence of Britishness".
 Are You Being Served? was based partly on his own experiences of working in a London department store as a suit salesman.
 Its success gave rise a spin-off, Grace and Favour, which was a collaboration with David Croft.

 During 1970 Lloyd was briefly married to actress, presenter and producer Joanna Lumley (Absolutely Fabulous) with whom he starred in the sitcom It's Awfully Bad for Your Eyes, Darling.
 Lloyd was appointed an OBE in 2013.

 John Howard Davies

 John Howard Davies (1939–2011) joined the BBC as a production assistant in 1966, and became a television director and producer specializing in comedy.
 In 1978 he became the head of comedy, and in 1982 the head of light entertainment.
 For four decades, he was a major influence as commissioning producer on shows such as Fawlty Towers by John Cleese and Connie Booth, Galton and Simpson's Steptoe and Son, All Gas and Gaiters, The Goodies, and The Fall and Rise of Reginald Perrin.
 Davies was also the producer of all four seasons of The Good Life.
 When asked what the best formula for a sitcom is, he replied "All the best sitcom characters are relentlessly horrible."